Vittoria Febbi

-Vittoria Febbi (born February 13, 1939) is an Italian actress and voice actress.
+Vittoria Febbi (born 13 February 1939) is an Italian actress and voice actress.

 Biography

-Born in Eritrea's capital city and raised in Italy, Febbi began her career as a child actress in 1949 starring in Luigi Zampa's Alarm Bells.
+Born in Asmara and raised in Italy, Febbi began her career as a child actress in 1949 starring in Luigi Zampa's Alarm Bells.
 She also performed the Italian voice of the title character in Alice in Wonderland early in her voice dubbing venture.
 She ended her acting career in 1960.

 Febbi began to focus exclusively on voice acting and dubbing.
 She is the official Italian voice actress of Kathy Bates, Gena Rowlands, Liv Ullmann and Jessica Lange.
 She has also dubbed Talia Shire in her last three appearances in the Rocky films as well as Diane Keaton in The Godfather films and since 2006, she has dubbed Susan Flannery in the Italian dubbing of the soap opera The Bold and the Beautiful after the death of Angiolina Quinterno.

 Personal life

 Febbi is married to Ennio Nobili.
 Together, they have two children, including dialogue adaptor Federico Nobili, who is in turn the father of voice actress Elisa Nobili.